amjadimdad00/FoodyZone/readme.md

 # 🍴 FoodZone

-**FoodZone** is a single-page web application designed for showcasing a food menu, categorized into breakfast, lunch, and dinner options.
-Built using **React.js** for the frontend and **Express.js** for the backend, this project demonstrates a clean, modern UI with responsive design elements.
+🍽️ **FoodZone** is a single-page web application designed for showcasing a food menu, categorized into breakfast 🥞, lunch 🍔, and dinner 🍲 options.
+Built using **React.js** ⚛️ for the frontend and **Express.js** 🛠️ for the backend, this project demonstrates a clean, modern UI 🎨 with responsive design elements 📱💻.

 ---